versa-networks/devops/python/get_ubuntu_version/README.md

-## Readme for oss_upgrade
+## Readme for get_ubuntu_version
-    - Tested in Python 3.10.4
+    - Compatible and tested in Python 3.10.4
     - Tested on Director 21.2.2, 21.3.1
     - Tested on VOS 21.2.1, 21.2.2, 21.2.3